safe-global/safe-modules/bequest/README.md

 # Bequest module

+WARNING: The module is with a big secrity error!

 This contract allows to bequest all funds on the wallet to be withdrawn after a given time.
 Moreover, after the given time the heir can execute any transaction on the inherited wallet.